vizv/scripts/docs/timestream.rst

     Values between 0 and 1 slow the calendar relative to the world, allowing units to get more done per day, and values above 1 speed the calendar relative to the world, causing the days to pass quicker and preventing units from getting as much done per day.
+The actual fps must be below the configured target ``fps`` setting for the ``calendar-rate`` setting to take effect.

 :max-frame-skip: Set the maximum number of ticks that can be skipped in one
     step.
 Dwarves can perform at most one action per step, and if too many